 The lack of WS' direct involvement does not preclude the lethal removal of birds by those persons experiencing damage or seeking assistance from other entities.
-If the WS program only provided technical assistance under Alternative 2 or provided no assistance under Alternative 3, those people experiencing damage or threats could remove birds themselves or seek assistance with removal from other entities under any of the alternatives when the USFWS and/or the FWC authorizes the removal, when authorization is required.
+If the WS program only provided technical assistance under Alternative 2 or provided no assistance under Alternative 3, those people experiencing damage or threats could remove birds themselves or seek assistance with removal from other entities under any of the alternatives when the USFWS and/or the NCWRC authorizes the removal, when authorization is required.
 In some cases, a landowner or their designee can lethally remove individual birds of certain species at any time they cause damage without the need to have specific authorization from the USFWS (e.g., depredation orders, control orders, unprotected species).
 In addition, a resource owner could seek assistance from private businesses to remove birds causing damage or they could remove certain bird species (e.g., waterfowl) during the regulated hunting seasons in the state.
 Therefore, WS' involvement in the lethal removal of those birds under Alternative 1 would not be additive to the number of birds that could be removed by other entities in the absence of WS' involvement.
 The number of birds lethally removed annually would likely be similar across the alternatives because the removal of birds could occur even if WS was not directly involved with providing assistance (Alternative 3) or only provided technical assistance (Alternative 2).
 WS does not have the authority to regulate the number of birds lethally removed annually by other entities.

-An indirect effect of using lethal methods when targeting waterfowl and other bird species that people can harvest in the state is the potential effect on the ability of people to harvest those species.
-The magnitude of lethal removal addressed under Alternative 1 of harvestable bird species (e.g., waterfowl, Wild Turkeys, Mourning Doves) would be low when compared to the mortality of those bird species from all known sources.
-Based on the limited removal proposed by WS and the oversight by the USFWS and/or the FWC, annual removal by WS would have no effect on the ability of those persons interested to harvest certain bird species during the regulated harvest season.
-Similarly, the WS program would have no impact on the ability to harvest those species during the annual hunting seasons under Alternative 2 and Alternative 3 because the WS program would have limited or no involvement with managing damage associated with those species.
+The magnitude of lethal removal addressed under Alternative 1 of harvestable bird species (e.g., waterfowl) would be low when compared to the mortality of those bird species from all known sources.
+Based on the limited removal proposed by WS and the oversight by the USFWS and/or the NCWRC, annual removal by WS would have no effect on the ability of those persons interested to harvest certain bird species during the regulated harvest season.
+The WS program would have no impact on the ability to harvest those species during the annual hunting seasons under Alternative 2 and Alternative 3 because the WS program would have limited or no involvement with managing damage associated with those species.
 However, resource/property owners and other entities could remove birds resulting in impacts similar to Alternative 1 if WS implemented Alternative 2 or Alternative 3.
-The USFWS and/or the FWC could continue to regulate bird populations through adjustments in allowed removal during the regulated harvest season and through permits or authorizations to manage damage or threats of damage.
+The USFWS and/or the NCWRC could continue to regulate bird populations through adjustments in allowed removal during the regulated harvest season and through permits to manage damage or threats of damage.